-Revenue increased by 25.4% to \$222.7 million for the six months ended June 30, 2001 as compared to \$177.7 million for the six months ended June 30, 2000.
-Revenue from our healthcare staffing segment increased 21.3% to \$205.8 million for the six months ended June 30, 2001 as compared to \$169.7 million for the six months ended June 30, 2000.
-Revenue included from ClinForce, which was acquired on March 16, 2001 totaled \$10.7 million for the six months ended June 30, 2001.
-Excluding the effect of this acquisition, revenue increased \$25.4 million, or 15.0%, as compared with the six months ended June 30, 2000.
-This increase is primarily due to an increase in the average hourly bill rate along with an increase in the average number of field employees, offset, in part, by a modest reduction in the average number of hours billed per FTE per week.
-The average hourly bill rate increase in the percentage of nurses working under staffing rather than mobile contracts.
-The average number of hours worked per week per FTE decreased primarily as a result of an increase in the number of nurses working three 12 hour shifts rather than five 8 hour shifts.
-For the six months ended June 30, 2001, 87.1% of healthcare staffing revenue was generated by nurse staffing operations and 12.9% was generated by other operations.
-For the six months ended June 30, 2000, 92.1% of healthcare staffing revenue was generated by nurse staffing operations and 7.9% was generated by other operations.
+Revenue from our healthcare staffing segment for the year ended December 31, 2001 totaled \$464.3 million as compared to \$350.9 million for the year ended December 31, 2000.
+Revenue included from ClinForce, which was acquired on March 16, 2001 totaled \$28.3 million for the year ended December 31, 2001.
+Excluding the effect of this acquisition, revenue increased \$85.1 million or 24.3%, as compared with 2000 revenue.
+The increase was attributable to a higher average hourly bill rate in all businesses and increased numbers of field employees in both the travel nursing and allied health staffing businesses, offset in part by a modest reduction in the hours billed per FTE per week.
+The average number of hours worked per week per FTE decreased primarily as a result of an increase in the number of nurses working three 12-hour shifts rather than five 8-hour shifts.
+For the year ended December 31, 2001, 86.5% of our healthcare staffing revenue was generated by nurse staffing operations and 13.5% was generated by other operations.
+For the year ended December 31, 2000, 92.8% of our healthcare staffing revenue was generated by nurse staffing operations and 7.2% was generated by other operations.
+This shift is primarily a result of our expansion of healthcare staffing services into the clinical trials sector through our acquisition of ClinForce.

-Revenue from our other human capital management services segment increased 112.5% to \$17.0 million for the six months ended June 30, 2001 as compared to \$8.0 million for the six months ended June 30, 2000.
-Revenue included from Heritage, which was acquired on December 26, 2000, totaled \$6.7 million for the six months ended June 30, 2001.
-Excluding the effect of this acquisition, revenue increased \$2.3 million, or 28.5%, as compared with the six months ended June 30, 2000.
-This increase is primarily due to revenue from growth in our physician search and existing consulting businesses, as well as our acquisition of Gill/Balsano.
+Revenue from our other human capital management services segment for the year ended December 31, 2001 totaled \$36.2 million as compared to \$16.8 million for the year ended December 31, 2000.
+Revenue included from Heritage, which was acquired on December 26, 2000, totaled \$14.9 million for the year ended December 31, 2001.
+Excluding the effect of this acquisition, revenue increased \$4.5 million, or 26.2%, as compared with the year ended December 31, 2000.
+This increase is primarily due to more favorable pricing in our physician search and existing consulting businesses, as well as our acquisition of Gill/Balsano.

 Direct operating expenses are comprised primarily of field employee compensation expenses, housing expenses, travel expenses and field insurance expenses.
-Direct operating expenses totaled \$167.1 million for the six months ended June 30, 2001 as compared to \$131.9 million for the six months ended June 30, 2000.
-As a percentage of revenue, direct operating expenses represented 75.0% of revenue for the six months ended June 30, 2001 as compared with 74.2% for the six months ended June 30, 2000.
-The increase in direct operating expenses as a percent of revenue was mostly attributable to an increase in field salaries, housing costs and health insurance.
-These increases were offset in part by the relatively lower direct operating expenses, as a percent of revenue, for each of Heritage and ClinForce.
+Direct operating expenses totaled \$374.7 million for the year ended December 31, 2001 as compared to \$273.1 million for the year ended December 31, 2000.
+As a percentage of revenue, direct operating expenses represented 74.9% of revenue for the year ended December 31, 2001 compared with 74.3% for the year ended December 31, 2000.
+The increase in direct operating expenses as a percent of revenue was mostly attributable to an increase in field salaries, housing costs, and health and professional liability insurance, along with an increase in the percentage of nurses working under staffing rather than mobile contracts.
+These increases were partly offset by the relatively lower direct operating expenses as a percent of revenue for each of Heritage and ClinForce.

-Selling, general and administrative expenses are comprised primarily of corporate and administrative personnel compensation, advertising, referral bonuses, insurance, communication, rent, utilities and postage and delivery.
-Selling, general and administrative expenses totaled \$31.5 million for the six months ended June 30, 2001 as compared to \$24.2 million for the six months ended June 30, 2000.
-As a percentage of revenue, selling, general and administrative expenses increased to 14.1% of revenue for the six months ended June 30, 2000.
-The increase is a result of the acquisitions of Heritage and ClinForce, which have historically higher selling, general and administrative expenses than the travel nurse staffing business.
-We expect selling, general and administrative expenses as a percent of revenue to continue to remain higher throughout 2001, as compared to 2000, as a result of the acquisitions of Heritage and ClinForce, which have historically higher selling business.
+Selling, general and administrative expenses for the year ended December 31, 2001 totaled \$68.4 million as compared to \$49.0 million for the year ended December 31, 2000.
+As a percentage of revenue, selling, general and administrative expenses represented 13.7% of revenue for the year ended December 31, 2001 compared with 13.3% for the year ended December 31, 2000.
+The increase is a result of the acquisitions of Heritage, ClinForce, and Gill/Balsano, which have historically higher selling, general and administrative expenses than the travel nurse staffing business.